bbense/elixgrep/README.md

       Options:
         -h, [--help]                # Show this help message and quit.
-        -c, [--chunksize] linecount # Number of lines to search per process.
+        -c, [--count] filecount     # Number of lines to search in parallel.

       Description:
         Prints all the lines in file containing string